 If you are looking to dispose of electronics or appliances that are still in working order, consider donating them to a non-profit such as the Habitat for Humanity ReStore in Randolph.
 Information about the ReStore and other locations for donating, please click here.

 Electronics can be recycled at Town Hall, Monday through Friday between 9 AM and 3 PM.
 Please register your electronics with Town Hall prior to disposing of them in the first container behind the Civic Center.
 This service is free to Township Residents.

 If you are able to bring your appliances to Town Hall, they can be dropped off behind the Civic Center in the second container between the hours of 9 AM and 3 PM.
 All drop-offs need to be registered with Town Hall before taking them out to the second container.
 This includes non-metal appliances such as vacuum cleaners and dehumidifiers (basically anything with a plug that is not an electronic device ie: computers, printers, phones etc).
 If your appliance contains Freon, a $15 charge for removal and disposal of the Freon will be applied.

-For metal appliances (washing machines for example), if you are not able to bring your item to Town Hall, a “pick-up sticker” can be purchased at from Town Hall for $10.
+For metal appliances (ie: washing machines), if you are not able to bring your item to Town Hall, a “pick-up sticker” can be purchased at from Town Hall for $10.
 Appliances registered prior to 10 AM on Tuesday will be picked up on Wednesday of the same week.
 If your appliance contains Freon, certification of removal of the Freon by a certified professional will be required at the time of registration for pick-up.

 Wharton Police Department accepts unwanted pills all year, but they are unable to accept liquid medications or needles.
 For information about the Take Back Initiative, where liquids and needles can be disposed of, click here.
 If you have a reoccurring need to dispose of needles, please contact the Reception Desk at St. Clare’s in Dover to register for a disposal container.